manelpuig/rUBot_mecanum_ws/Documentation/01_rUBot_mecanum_setup.md

 - Getting started with rUBot_mecanum in simulation environment
 - Getting started with rUBot_mecanum in real robot
-  - Review the installation proces using Rock5b or raspberryPi4

 ## **1. Getting started with rUBot_mecanum in simulation environment**